Genomic Characterization of Cancer

 Our lab has also developed new methods for the rapid testing of drug sensitivity in cancer.
 By inserting molecular “barcodes” into cancer cell lines, the lines can be pooled, and then treated with drugs or “tool compounds.”
 Barcodes that drop out following treatment indicate cell lines that were particularly sensitive to treatment.
 Using this approach, which we termed PRISM, researchers can now rapidly screen for compounds that kill subsets of cancer cells, and then develop predictors of drug sensitivity based on the molecular features of the tumor (e.g. pattern of mutation or gene expression).

 Last, our laboratory is studying mechanisms by which tumors develop drug resistance.
 In particuilar, we are studying the role of the tumor microenvironment in mediating drug resistance.
 For example, in melanoma, we showed that tumor-associated fibroblasts can secrete hepatocyte growth factor (HGF), which is the ligand for the MET receptor, whose activation can lead to resistance to RAF inhibitors in patients with BRAF-mutant melanoma.
 In more recent work, we have shown that the microbiome can also contribute to drug resistance.
 Future work will focus on how to use this understanding of drug resistance to develop rational drug combinations that are effective in mitigating the emergence of resistance.

-This research is also supported by grants from the National Institutes of Health and the Leukemia and Lymphoma Society.
+This research is also supported by grants from the National Institutes of Health.